MAC1440/studio/README.md

 The application is already live at: [https://boardr.vercel.app](https://boardr.vercel.app)

 To deploy your own version, you can use the Vercel platform.
 After connecting your Git repository to Vercel, it will automatically build and deploy your application upon every push to the `master` branch.
 You will also need to add all the required environment variables to your Vercel project settings.

-It has been a pleasure building this with you!
-Congratulations on creating a complete application.